GPS Technology Fundamentals in Fleet Management

 Integration and Communication with Other Systems

-• Fuel card network connections for expense tracking
+• Fuel card network connectivity for automated expense tracking and reporting

 Fleet management system integration architecture